-In another part of this site there is a whole section on relationships, so we won’t go into much depth here, but because relationships cause us so many emotional problems we will touch on it.
+In another part of this site, there is a whole section on relationships, so we won’t go into much depth here, but because relationships cause us so many emotional problems we will touch on them.

 In the beginning, God said that it was not good to be alone.
 And then came the fall and sin.
 With the capacity to sin we not could cause each other incredible depths of pain.
 Most of what I deal with in counseling has to do with relationships.
 We are hurt and we hurt others.

 In every relationship, you have power available to you.
 You have the power to change yourself.
 Think of it this way, with every person you do a dance to.
 It might be a different dance with each person you know but it is a dance.
 You act a certain way with them and they act a certain way with you –

 When you change a dance you get your feet stepped on and you step on the other toes.
 Your emotions or theirs can be hurt.
 Your partner will either learn the new steps or stop dancing with you.
 Either way, if your relationship is dysfunctional or hurtful you win when it either ends or improves.

 What you need to do is learn a new way to dance and it starts with your dance with the Lord.
 He is the One trying to change the dance with you and that is why you feel your toes stepped on.
 If you let Him lead you will find yourself in the dance of your life!

 Start with your relationship with Christ.
 When you get that love relationship in order, I guarantee you that the rest of your relationship will change.
 Change can be difficult but this change is soooo worth it.

 Our eternal point of view drastically affects our emotions.